Flow Designer

 Due

-This is property speciefies when a task should be completed by.
-A form not completed within this time period will be sent to the flow task ID specifed in the “Escalate to” field.
+This is property specifies when a task should be completed by.
+A form not completed within this time period will be sent to the user specified in the “Escalate to” field.
 This timer starts once task is generated.
 To create a due date, click on the Set Time Limit button.
 In the modal that pops up, you can enter numbers into the fields to specify when the task should be due.
 Click Save to set the task’s due date, Close to cancel any changes, or Clear to remove the timer.

 Configure a Task's Due Date Here